The Counselling Process

 They may be but during your session, you are my focus.

-Other people are welcome to begin therapy when they feel ready to.
+Other people are welcome to begin therapy also.

 You don't need to be in the worst place to begin therapy.
 Being in a "not too bad" place could even help you to tackle your issues before they become too big or too painful.